-The Company maintains a policy which mandates compliance with insider trading laws and institutes safeguards to mitigate the risk of insider trading.
+The Company maintains a policy (which was recently updated in February 2023) that mandates compliance with insider trading laws and institutes safeguards to mitigate the risk of insider trading.
 Further, the Corporate Governance Guidelines prohibit any director, officer or employee of the Company from engaging in short sales, transactions in derivative securities (including put and call options), or other forms of hedging and monetization transactions, such as zero-cost collars, equity swaps, exchange funds and forward sale contracts, that allow the holder to limit or eliminate the risk of a decrease in the value of the Company's securities.